Exploding Head Syndrome (EHS) is a perplexing sleep behavior disorder characterized by the perception of

 particular serotonin and norepinephrine, improves the quality of sleep and provides relief from the symptoms of

-.
+EHS.
 The mechanism of action of nortriptyline includes altering the brain’s electrical

 activity, which reduces the number of sensory disruptions experienced during the transitions between stages of